A revolutionary blend for fueling an uprising

 A smuggler's fertile booty

-Another revolutionary act was when Baba Budan, a 16th century Sufi smuggled raw coffee beans from Yemen to introduce the crop to India, at a time when coffee was only available from the Yemeni monopoly in a roasted form so the seed was rendered sterile.
-This was a major step towards making coffee more democratic and affordable to the masses - before this only royalty or the uber-rich could afford Mocha beans (from Mocha on the Red Sea coast of Yemen).
+Another revolutionary act was when Baba Budan, a 16th century Sufi, smuggled raw coffee beans from Yemen to introduce the crop to India — this was at a time when coffee was only available from the Yemeni monopoly in a roasted form so the seed was rendered sterile.
+This was a major step towards making coffee more democratic and affordable to the masses — before this only royalty or the uber-rich could afford Mocha beans (from Mocha on the Red Sea coast of Yemen).

 Really gets your goat?

 According to the legend, Kaldi's goats were the first to eat the coffee bean, making them frisky and disobedient and they would not come when he called.
-Kaldi witnessed the invigorating effects of coffee on his goats, gave it a try himself and eventually convinced the Ethiopian monks that they could worship all night with the aid of coffee, and this is reputed to be where coffee the drink was invented.
+Kaldi, having witnessed the invigorating effects of coffee on his goats, gave coffee a try himself and eventually convinced the Ethiopian monks that they could worship all night with the aid of coffee, and this is reputed to be where coffee the drink was invented.

-Without this brazen curiosity the coffee bean may have still been undiscovered today and the whole rich culture around it would never have been and history might have been quite different… Follow your curiosity and buy some revolutionary coffee today and fuel your inner rebel!
+Without this brazen curiosity the coffee bean may have still been undiscovered today and the whole rich culture around it might never have been and history would have been quite different… Follow your curiosity and get yourself some revolutionary coffee beans today and fuel your inner rebel!